Prosecutor: Little Ferry Woman Who Stabbed 5-Day-Old Daughter Dead Charged With Murder

 Hiralbahen Bhavsar, 29, was charged with first-degree murder and weapons possession in connection with the slaying of the 5-day-old child at their Liberty Street garden apartment.

 Bhavsar called 911 at 8:30 p.m.
-Thursday to report a medical emergency, Acting Bergen County Prosecutor Dennis Calo said.
+Thursday to report a medical emergency at the Florence Apartments, Acting Bergen County Prosecutor Dennis Calo said.

 Police found several family members there, Calo said.